-This class is structured around four core topic areas: Data Structures, Algorithms, Communications, and Computation.
+This class is structured around four core topic areas: Information, Data Structures and Algorithms, Architecture, and Computation.
 In exploring each of these areas, you'll start from first principles and go on a journey of discovery that involves hands-on experimentation and discussion of the big ideas and questions.
-Our goal is to bring computer science to life in a way that you simply won't find in a book.
+The goal is to bring computer science to life in a way that you simply won't find in a book.

 Each course day runs from 9:30am - 5:30pm and mostly consists of hands-on projects interspersed with some short presentations.
 The main goal is to "learn by doing."
 Most of the hands-on projects involve coding, but part of the course involves building digital circuits from switches, transistors, and integrated circuits.
 For that, all of the required materials and components will be provided.

 Students should have a working knowledge of at least one programming language such as Python, Ruby, or C. At a minimum, you should be able to write and debug small programs and be generally familiar with common datatypes, control flow, and functions.
 Note: the primary focus of this class is on computer science, not advanced programming language features, software engineering methodology, or the use of frameworks.

 The course aims to explore four core topic areas from computer science.